-Eligibility for Social Security Disability Benefits in Alabama and Florida
+Eligibility for Social Security Disability Benefits in Alabama

 Learning whether you qualify

-Understanding Social Security disability eligibility in Florida and Alabama can be difficult, but it is essential to presenting a convincing claim to the Social Security Administration (SSA).
+Understanding Social Security disability eligibility in Alabama can be difficult, but it is essential to presenting a convincing claim to the Social Security Administration (SSA).
 The SSA is very strict about who can receive disability benefits and if your application does not offer proof that you meet these strict requirements, you may not obtain the benefits you deserve even if you are truly disabled.
 At Byron A. Lassiter & Associates, P.C., we work hard to get you the benefits you deserve by helping you understand how to obtain your benefits and guiding you through all levels of appeal if your benefits are denied.

-SSI eligibility in Florida and Alabama
+SSI eligibility in Alabama

 To be eligible for SSI benefits, you must meet certain residency and other requirements and be either age 65 or older, blind or disabled, as well as having limited income and resources.
 The Social Security Administration (SSA) has strict definitions of these requirements: